ZumrutMuftuoglu/OM-Study-Group/docs/_posts/2020-04-21-DP-use-cases.md

 ##### Use case

-For this use case, let's consider a sample application by Uber - determine the average trip distance for users [^fn9].
+For this use case, let's consider a sample application by Uber - determine the average trip distance for users <sup id="a7">[9](#f9)</sup>.
 Smaller cities might have fewer trips, so an individual trip is likely to influence the analysis, which differential privacy can help address.

 Per the notes from the previous section, it is valuable to consider local sensitivity given global sensitivity-based DP mechanisms do not generalize to joins.
-The below image from the paper "Towards Practical Differential Privacy for SQL Queries" [^fn9] shows a large number of queries utilize joins, which motivates the need for a method that takes advantage of local sensitivity.
+The below image from the paper "Towards Practical Differential Privacy for SQL Queries" <sup id="a7">[9](#f9)</sup> shows a large number of queries utilize joins, which motivates the need for a method that takes advantage of local sensitivity.

-**Side note:** I highly recommend reading the paper "Towards Practical Differential Privacy for SQL Queries" [^fn9] (link in the References) for similar analyses of queries, and a detailed definition of Elastic Sensitivity.
+**Side note:** I highly recommend reading the paper "Towards Practical Differential Privacy for SQL Queries" <sup id="a7">[9](#f9)</sup> (link in the References) for similar analyses of queries, and a detailed definition of Elastic Sensitivity.

 ![img](https://lh6.googleusercontent.com/DpeS5uq9fjKTlT9lG5Ke4hFnF-MxzS5iiG4ospYsCwrrDpU_jF4EktuYVlEEPRCbL_VxTIaMuYTzTAsMXpFCW8VrT54q8W5RuOJoJa0sZWXqavXPPhg5P3Rk1m4I2JXUWWH_)